 Personal Development, Health and Physical Education is based on a broad notion of health that encompasses all aspects of an individual’s wellbeing, inclusive of social, mental, physical and spiritual health.
 It encourages students to develop knowledge, understanding, skills, values and attitudes that will enable them to lead healthy and fulfilling lives.

 Physical Education is taught by a specialist teacher each week.

 Religious and Values Education forms the corner stone of life at Emmanuel Anglican College.
 Students from Kindergarten to Year 10 are involved in a classroom based program each week.
 The students also meet each fortnight for chapel services and the College meets as a whole twice a term to share in worship, at St Mary’s Anglican Church.

 - Introduce students to key Bible stories and characters.

 - Explore the Christian way of life, focusing on values such as compassion, respect, honesty, kindness and generosity.

 - Outline Christian beliefs about the nature of God, the significance of the life, death and resurrection of Jesus and the concept of faith.

-Students learn about Japan each week with a specialist teacher.
+Students engage in the cultural and linguistic diversity of our world through participation in a Japanese language acquisition lesson each week.
 During this lesson the students learn about Japan’s culture, the country and language.